pentandra/lifepreserver/items/static/blog/posts/reimagining-research-communications/index.md

 <!--MORE-->

-Before doing so, I wanted to express how fortunate we feel to be involved in
-<span class="oldstyle">FORCE11</span>!
-When we started this company, we mainly
-focused on solving these problems with technology.
+Before doing so, I wanted to express how fortunate we feel to be involved in FORCE11!
+When we started this company, we mainly focused on solving these problems with technology.
 It did not take long to realize that "if you build it, they will come" is really _not_ how it works in large-scale systemic migrations like this!
-While the right technology is surely needed, the social challenges are at least <span class="oldstyle">1000</span>
-times more difficult to overcome than the technical ones!
+While the right technology is surely needed, the social challenges are at least 1000 times more difficult to overcome than the technical ones!
 But we also discovered that they are not impossible to overcome either.
 Actually, in a way, I think that helping people become united in a common purpose and heading in a common direction is the only _real_ challenge that there is.
-Once we're there we will have a shared vision of what needs to be built, and once it is built we will all be able to gauge how well it embodies that collective vision (or what still needs to be improved). <span class="oldstyle">FORCE11</span> is taking this challenge by the horns, and is trying to doing so in a domain-agnostic way.
+Once we're there we will have a shared vision of what needs to be built, and once it is built we will all be able to gauge how well it embodies that collective vision (or what still needs to be improved).
+FORCE11 is taking this challenge by the horns, and is trying to doing so in a domain-agnostic way.

 # The premise